 Her 2011 cria, Esperanza, by Powerplay's Bradford, took a blue ribbon at 10 months at the 2012 NAAS!
 And with a micron of 15, it was well deserved!
 Esperanza was sold 24 hours after the NAAS!
 Esperanza went on to win second at MAPCA, and second at the Vermont show (2012) Amanda could not say enough about her finess and brightness all for her new owners.
 At three (almost 4), Esperanza still has a micron of 16.
 We were so thrilled with Esperanza that we decided to bread Layla back to Bradford for a 2013 cria.
 Layla gave birth to a stunning light boy and you better get out your sun glasses! he is bright, bright, bright!
 Just like his full sister.

-We are keeping Layla open for now, but if you choose to purchase this top shelf girl we can have her bred to AAR Powerplay's Bradford or our new boy Snow Angel's Wildfire by Royal Ring of Fire.
+We are keeping Layla open for now, but if you choose to purchase this top shelf girl we can have her bred to AAR Powerplay's Bradford or our new boy Snow Angel's Wildfire by Royal Ring of Fire for an extra cost.